-Fraternity and sorority houses are owned and managed by the College.
+Fraternity and sorority houses are owned and managed by the University.
 Three sorority houses are located on Main Street and the fourth is located on Monocacy Street.
 Two fraternity houses are located in the Hillside Complex and the third is located on Iron Street.
 Each sorority house can house approximately a half dozen members.
 Fraternity houses can house approximately ten to twelve members.

-While not all Greek Housing options are ADA accessible, the College will and can make comparable housing available for students with disabilities.
+While not all Greek Housing options are ADA accessible, the University will and can make comparable housing available for students with disabilities.
 Contact us for more information.
 Additional information regarding Accessibility Support is also available.

 The cost of living in a fraternity or sorority house is comparable to non-Greek housing rates and outlined on the Room & Board page.